crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 ## Summary

-Reallocation builds on the earlier data‑retention policy and requires a single SQL statement.
+Reallocation builds on the earlier data‑retention policy and uses a single SQL statement.
-CrateDB handles the low‑level movement automatically.
+CrateDB handles the movement automatically.
 A multi‑stage policy is straightforward: first reallocate, then delete.